Contract Operations

 This type of operation represents a new feature in the smart contract realm.
 With State Extensions, some digital right defined in the contract can be redeemed by some specifically defined parties or by the occurrence of some precise events.
 This contract operation is used to confer some complex rights to other parties than the contract issuer (who is the Genesis creator) such as those related to:

 In the RGB taxonomy, the digital right that is redeemed in a State Extensions is called a Valency, and, at the client-side level, is treated as an assignment that is referenced in an RGB input.
 In this case, this particular piece of "input" is called Redeem.
-Like Genesis, the State Extensions do not close any seals, instead, they define a new seal.
-They redeem Valencies defined in Genesis or State Transitions and, in turn, must be closed by a subsequent State Transition.
+Like Genesis, the State Extensions do not close any seals, instead, they define a new seal and they redeem Valencies defined in Genesis or State Transitions and, in turn, must be closed by a subsequent State Transition.

 Following the figure above, we have an example of the mechanism of operation of state extension in practice: